PatrickStar: Parallel Training of Pre-trained Models via Chunk-based Memory Management: Dynamic Memory Management

 \subsection{Device-aware Operator Placement}

-Operators of PTM training exhibit different computing and memory access characteristics.
-For example, the computing-intensive operator like the \texttt{Linear} has to be executed on GPU.
-Memory-intensive operators like embedding and the element-wise ones in ADAM can be executed on both CPU and GPU.
-The memory-intensive operators take up a small amount of overall training time.
-The intelligent layout of memory-intensive operators can improve end-to-end performance by reducing the volume of CPU-GPU memory movement, even if it slightly slows memory-intensive operator's computing.

-Using the runtime chunkable memory statistics, PatrickStar designs a device-aware placement for optimizer states (OS). \textbf{GPU margin space} is the remaining space after removing peak non-model data from the overall GPU memory.
-We place as many OS chunks in the margin space as possible.
-This way, CPU-GPU communication volume during ADAM is reduced without introducing extra chunk eviction in FWD and BWD.
+PTM Operators exhibit various computing and memory access features.
+For example, the computing-intensive operator like the \texttt{Linear} must be executed on GPU.
+Memory-intensive operators like the element-wise ones in ADAM can be executed on both CPU and GPU.
+Note that Memory-intensive operators take up a small part of overall time.
+The smart layout of them can improve end-to-end performance by reducing the CPU-GPU communication volume, even if it slightly increases the elapse of their own part.
+PatrickStar designs a device-aware placement for optimizer states (OS). \textbf{GPU margin space} is the remaining space after removing peak non-model data and param fp16 from the overall GPU memory.
+The peak non-model data volume is tracked by the memory tracer.
+We place as many OS tensors in the margin space as possible.
+This way, CPU-GPU communication volume of ADAM is reduced without introducing extra model-data eviction in FWD+BWD.

-The embedding operators in FWD and BWD can be placed on the CPU to reduce communication volume.
-The parameter number of the embedding is $O(VH)$, $V$ is vocabulary size, and $H$ is hidden size.
-Since $V$ is often very large, moves parameters between CPU and GPU is time-consuming.
-Executing embedding on the CPU, only the activations, whose parameter number is O($BH$), where $B$ is batch size, are transferred between the CPU and GPU.
-Specially, embedding parameters are not managed by chunk.